blackfan23/ngx-appwrite/libs/ngx-appwrite/README.md

 The library is opinionated and uses Zod for validation, a Zod schema must be passed to validate all data coming from the Appwrite server.

+When writing data to the server, the document schema on the Appwrite server ensures the validity of the data.
+As an exception, updating user preferences requires client-side validation logic, as no schema is currently enforced by Appwrite.

 ---
 ## Installation